The BEST Glazed Carrots Recipe

 - Brown Sugar.
 Half of the sugar used in this recipe comes from brown sugar.
 It does a better job of caramelizing the carrots and creating that delightful glaze than unrefined sugars do.
 However, if you would like to make this recipe Paleo and refined sugar free you can always use coconut sugar instead.

 - Water.
-A bit of water is needed to help steam the carrots and create enough moisture buildup in the slow cooker.
+A bit of water is needed to help steam the carrots and create enough moisture buildup in the slow cooker to make them tender.
 If you forget to add this, you will end up burning the carrots in the Crock-Pot!

 Place the lid on the Crockpot.